cfarkas/annotate_my_genomes/README.md

 ```
 conda install -c bioconda nextflow
 ```
+- Also install:
+ncbi-blast+ version equal or higher than v2.7.1.
+To install it, see here: https://github.com/cfarkas/annotate_my_genomes/wiki#5-installing-up-to-date-ncbi-blast-version-v271

 - The complete pipeline can be runned as follows:

 1) Install annotate_my_genomes (skipping conda install):